symbuzzer/android-howto-library/README.md

-# android-howto-library
-Documents and notes about Android
+# Documents and notes about Android